2023 Solar Incentives Guide for Aurora, OH - Tax Credits & Rebates

 EcoWatch's Aurora, OH Solar Incentives FAQs

-It's best to speak with your local Aurora solar installer to get an understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those given by the state of Ohio, might have additional requirements.
+It's a smart idea to get in touch with your local Aurora solar installer for a better understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those offered by the government of Ohio, may have other requirements.

 When does the federal solar tax credit end?